• Skip to main content

 First campervan trip in the Ford Transit Connect

 Our Ford Transit Connect campervan conversion project is far from finished.
-So behold the concept of Minimum Viable Camper (MVC*), our version of the camper with just enough features to be usable for a night out.
-Frankly, I could sleep in anything, but as our overnight was destined to be in winter, there were a …
+So behold the concept of Minimum Viable Camper (MVC*), our version of the camper with just enough features to …

 Read moreFirst campervan trip in the Ford Transit Connect